karki011/CourseMaterial/cs/statements.markdown

 ## Scope

-Scope is defined with curly braces.
+Scope, also called a Block, is defined with curly braces.
 This restricts the code to be visible only within the scope.
 You can think of scope as a parent-child relationship:

 ```cs
 var hello = "Hello";